Oldham Council is supporting a UK-wide initiative to help local carers know their rights and find out how to get the support they are entitled to.

-Carers Rights Day is an annual event and this year the initiative takes place on Friday 25 November with the theme ‘Missing out?
-Know your rights as a carer’.
+Carers Rights’ Day is an annual event and this year the initiative takes place on Friday 24 November.

-The national event will bring organisations across the UK together to increase the take-up of benefits carers are entitled to and to raise awareness of their needs.
+The national Carers Rights Day 2017 event is bringing organisations across the UK together to increase the take-up of benefits carers are entitled to and to raise awareness of their needs.
+In Oldham the Carers Partnership Board is promoting and raising the profile of carers in the borough.

-Oldham Carers Services will be holding an event from 12-2pm at The Link Centre, Union Street, Oldham.
+Carers are invited to join Oldham Carers Services from 11am-2pm at The Link Centre, Union Street, Oldham.

 Cllr Jenny Harrison, Cabinet Member for Social Care and Safeguarding, said: “Carers are people who dedicate their lives to helping others so it is our duty to ensure they know exactly what they are entitled to.